kchabau/Supply-Chain-Optimization--Logistics-and-Inventory-/Methods_and_Results/README.md

 **Supplier 1 has the highest pass percentage** (48.15%) but still has a significant number of pending inspections (29.63%).
 Supplier 2 and Supplier 5 show higher failure rates (36.36% and 38.89%, respectively) with a substantial portion of inspections still pending.
 Supplier 3 has the highest percentage of pending inspections (66.67%), indicating potential delays in quality assessment. **Supplier 4** has the **worst performance, with a 66.67% failure rate and no passed inspections**.
 Overall, most suppliers have a high percentage of pending or failed inspections, suggesting **possible quality control or compliance issues**.

 This analysis provides a holistic view of the company's operations, from product performance to supply chain efficiency.
 By addressing these questions, we can make data-driven decisions to improve overall business outcomes.

+To improve company performance, several key actions should be taken based on the data analysis.
+First, inventory management can be optimized by addressing stock availability issues, particularly in **haircare products**, which show lower availability compared to skincare and cosmetics.
+Supplier reliability must also be improved, as **lead times and quality inspections reveal inconsistencies**, with high failure and pending rates affecting supply chain efficiency.
+Prioritizing partnerships with suppliers that maintain **low lead times and higher pass rates** will enhance product flow.
+Additionally, transportation costs and lead times indicate that **sea routes provide the most cost-effective options**, whereas **air and road transportation incur higher costs and longer lead times.
+Adjusting logistics strategies to prioritize efficient routes** can lower costs while maintaining timely deliveries.
+Furthermore, **revenue and profit data suggest a need to focus on high-margin products**
+, ensuring that marketing and sales efforts align with the most profitable items.
+Lastly, **customer demand trends highlight key SKUs with high order volume**, so ensuring consistent stock levels of top-selling products will prevent missed sales opportunities.
+Implementing these changes will streamline operations, reduce costs, and maximize profitability while maintaining high service levels.